What is sales management? Definition, processes, & best practices

 Now that we’ve nailed down the basics, let’s take a closer look at some winning strategies for implementing an effective sales management process.

-• Talent management and coaching - Finding reps with the right experience can be a time-consuming, frustrating, expensive challenge.
+Finding reps with the right experience can be a time-consuming, frustrating, expensive challenge.
 But it’s well worth the cost to hire a talented salesperson who can represent your brand, build lasting customer relationships, and close those high-value deals.
 Make sure the candidates you hire are diverse, well-aligned with your organization’s values, and have the right soft skills (e.g. empathy, humility, and emotional intelligence).
-Once you’ve hired your dream team, invest in their success!
-Offer continuous training and support, give them the proper tools to do their jobs, encourage both their professional and personal development, and ask them how you can be a better manager.
-Reps want to feel like you have their backs, so show them you care by empowering them to grow.

-• Feedback channels - One-on-one feedback is important in some situations, while public feedback can foster healthy competition among your team.
+One-on-one feedback is important in some situations, while public feedback can foster healthy competition among your team.
 Sharing feedback on internal social networks, Slack channels, and other tools can motivate reps to boost their performance.
 But gathering that data and condensing it is labor-intensive without the right technology.
-A sales enablement platform makes it quick and easy to identify and share progress in real time, so team members can celebrate each others’ wins, offer guidance, and collaborate on tricky deals as they occur.

-• Intelligent use of data and forecasting - 60% of sales organizations say they don’t have a well-defined or scientific approach to forecasting.
-This leads to wasted time, underwhelming or inaccurate sales calles, and inefficiencies across sales, operations, marketing, and finance teams.
-Sales managers need the right tools that automatically capture and upload buyer and seller activities across the entire revenue cycle.
-That visibility empowers them to understand which deals are most at risk and save them before it’s too late.
-Intelligent forecasting is paramount for delivering predictable and efficient revenue growth, understanding pipeline heath, and getting back on track at a moment’s notice.
+This visibility empowers them to understand which deals are most at risk and save them before it’s too late.
+Intelligent forecasting is paramount for delivering predictable and efficient revenue growth, understanding pipeline health, and getting back on track at a moment’s notice.

 By leveraging strategies for success, managers can ensure a more effective sales management process, which results in some key benefits:

-• Increased employee and customer satisfaction - A strong sales management process is all about optimizing operations by identifying issues and areas for improvement and acting on those insights.
+A strong sales management process is all about optimizing operations by identifying issues and areas for improvement and acting on those insights.
 Managers lead teams, and are thus capable of building processes and workflows that boost their reps’ productivity, ensure their engagement, and set them up with everything they need to do what they do best: sell.
-It’s no secret that all of this is grounded in robust data, which, when used correctly, can shed light on anything that might be hindering rep performance, contributing to their success, and supporting their efforts to deliver exceptional customer service.
-With modern tools that streamline data collection and analysis, managers can use those insights to tweak their processes, strategies, and training.
-The result is more prepared, confident sales reps who are ready and willing to go the extra mile for their customers.

-• Improved bottom line - Boosting revenue requires an in-depth understanding of pipeline health, which sales activities garner the best results, and how your customers are reacting to your sales engagement.
+Boosting revenue requires an in-depth understanding of pipeline health, which sales activities garner the best results, and how your customers are reacting to your sales engagement.
 With the right sales management process in place, these factors become part of a well-oiled machine, where managers and reps continuously observe, measure, and adjust their actions.
-Teams are always equipped to pivot in the moment, rather than waiting for a deal to fall through before they realize where they went wrong.
-Maximizing revenue is about leveraging a strategic, efficient sales operation, and an effective sales management process (backed by powerful tools) helps organizations do just that.

-• More accurate forecasting - Selling is both a science and an art.
+Selling is both a science and an art.
 Intuition alone won’t get you very far in today’s competitive, digitally-minded landscape.
 As volatility increases in today’s environment, managers need processes and tools that help them get their forecasts right.
 Truly effective sales management relies on tools that give them greater, more accurate visibility into real-time data around deals, pipeline health, and forecasts, so they can shift their strategies and close more deals.

-What is a sales management system?
+What is a sales management system (and do you need one)?

 At this point, you might be wondering how any sales manager can possibly implement a successful management process.
 With so many ever-changing factors, required data for support, and strategies to consider, it can seem overwhelming.
 Throw in the fact that reps are already toggling between so many disconnected systems and apps to complete their daily work, and leveraging an effective sales management process can feel like a pipe dream.